eli-johnson-04/TheFlightCrew/README.md

 ## Table of Contents
 [Airline Processing](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/Airline%20Processing) - Contains the backend for the program that processes the formatted reviews.
 The Processor class contains the Hash Map and the Splay Tree and handles all data operations.\
-[NoRoomForAiror SFML](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/NoRoomForAiror%20SFML) - Contains the SFML application with the user interface. \
+[NoRoomForAiror SFML](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/NoRoomForAiror%20SFML) - Contains the final SFML application with the user interface. \
-[Project 3 Testing](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/Project%203%20Testing) - Contains the integration of the backend and the frontend, used for testing and to generate the final executable. \
+[Project 3 Testing](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/Project%203%20Testing) - Contains the integration of the backend and the frontend, used for testing and to generate a working executable. \
 [data_processing](https://github.com/eli-johnson-04/TheFlightCrew/tree/main/data_processing) - Contains the Python script that processes the airline reviews and outputs the formatted data.
 See *Data* for more information.

 ## Purpose